-AT&T to double its upgrade fee on SundayAlex Wagner - Deputy Managing Editor, News Desk
+AT&T to double its upgrade fee on SundayAlex Wagner - Editorial Director of News and Content

 Thinking about picking up a new AT&T device in the near future?
 If you're planning on making the purchase this Sunday or anytime after, be prepared to face a higher upgrade fee than you would've paid in the past.
 Documents have been leaked showing that AT&T will be doubling its upgrade fee from $18 to $36 effective this Sunday, February 12th.
 AT&T responded to the leak with a statement confirming the decision, explaining that the move is due to an increase in the costs associated with upgrading to a device.
 The full statement from AT&T: